On the Relation between Sensitivity and Accuracy in In-context Learning: Abstract

 \section{Abstract}

-In-context learning (ICL) suffers from oversensitivity to the prompt, which makes it unreliable in real-world scenarios.
-We study the sensitivity of ICL with respect to multiple types of perturbations.
-First, we find that label bias obscures true ICL sensitivity, and hence prior work may have significantly underestimated the true ICL sensitivity.
-Second, we observe a strong negative correlation between ICL sensitivity and accuracy, with sensitive predictions less likely to be correct.
-Motivated by these observations, we propose \textsc{SenSel}, a few-shot selective prediction method based on ICL sensitivity.
-Experiments on ten classification benchmarks show that \textsc{SenSel} consistently outperforms a commonly used confidence-based selective prediction baseline.
+In-context learning (ICL) suffers from oversensitivity to the prompt, making it unreliable in real-world scenarios.
+We study the sensitivity of ICL with respect to multiple perturbation types.
+First, we find that label bias obscures the true sensitivity, and therefore prior work may have significantly underestimated ICL sensitivity.
+Second, we observe a strong negative correlation between ICL sensitivity and accuracy: predictions sensitive to perturbations are less likely to be correct.
+Motivated by these findings, we propose \textsc{SenSel}, a few-shot selective prediction method that abstains from sensitive predictions.
+Experiments on ten classification datasets show that \textsc{SenSel} consistently outperforms two commonly used confidence-based and entropy-based baselines on abstention decisions.